Industry in Argentina: Food, beverages, and tobacco

 Similarly, Argentina was once a leading exporter of wheat flour but today over 90% of production is consumed domestically; at the same time, Argentina remains the world's seventh largest exporter of wheat flour.
 Approximately 180 flour mills operate in the country with the 10 largest facilities accounting for approximately 50% of total production; 90% of capacity is located in the provinces of Buenos Aires, Córdoba, and Santa Fe.
 Over 100 of these mills were installed between 2001 and 2014, which has contributed to overcapacity and low profitability in the sector.

 Consumer food and beverage production in Argentina is predominantly oriented to the domestic market.
 Leading locally owned companies in this segment are Molinos Río de la Plata, which owns a diversified portfolio of local food brands, and Grupo Arcor, a confectionery producer.
-Global multinationals are active in the sector and have acquired many top local brands such as Quilmes beer (owned by Ambev) and La Serenísima dairy products (owned by Danone).
+Global multinationals are active in the sector and have acquired many major domestic brands such as Quilmes beer (owned by Ambev) and La Serenísima dairy products (owned by Danone).
 However, there are instances where Argentine companies have acquired foreign-owned brands, such as Molinos Río de la Plata's purchase of the Sibarita frozen pizza brand from Canadian multinational McCain Foods in September 2024.
 Recent investments in Argentina's packaged foods sector include regional bottler Coca-Cola Andina's US$40 million reopening of a bottling plant in Mendoza in November 2024, creating 200 new direct and indirect jobs, and local pork processor Paladini's US$10 million expansion of its plant in Santa Fe province, also in November 2024.